openeuropa/europa-search-client/README.md

 It allows defining the library settings that will be used by the different layers.

-Its constructor requires an array with the following items:
+It requires the following items:
 - 'indexing_settings': lists the parameters required to connect to the Indexing REST services (Ingestion API).<br />
   These parameters are:
   - 'url_root': The root URL of the REST services; I.E. without the REST service path;